karthigayani/day-06/src/notes.md

 - path = "\*"

-24. Why link is needed ? instead of `<a>` tag.
+24. Why link is needed? instead of `<a>` tag.

+- Ans: To avoid page reloading.
-- In general we use anchor tag for page navigation.
-But when you use that it refresh your page every time. - So it will affect smooth performance of SPA property.
+- In general, we use anchor tag for page navigation.
+But when you use that it refreshes your page every time. - So, it will affect smooth performance of SPA property.

-- So we go for link tag `<Link to="/">Home</Link>`
+- So, we go for link tag `<Link to="/">Home</Link>`

 - Link tag navigate the pages without refreshing the page.

-25. How do you capture the id value from the URL ?
+25. How do you capture the id value from the URL?

 - Using useParams hook.

-26. How do you change the URL programatically ?
+26. How do you change the URL programmatically?

 - Using useNavigate hook.

-27. How do you move forward 3 pages ?
+27. How do you move forward 3 pages?

 - navigate(3)